 - 1. The Nominating Committee is composed of the President-Elect, the Immediate Past President and at least one additional Board member.
 The additional Board member cannot be eligible for re-election to the CBIC Board.
 In the event that a conflict of interest arises for a member of the Nominating Committee, an alternate can be named and approved by the Executive Committee. - 2.
 APIC receives all CBIC Board applications.
-Copies of all CBIC board applications are sent to the Nominating Committee.
+Copies of all CBIC Board applications are sent to the Nominating Committee.
 The Nominating Committee reviews all CBIC Board applications. - 3.
 The Nominating Committee selects individuals to nominate to serve on the CBIC Board.

-2.16 IPU Advisory Committee
+2.16 Infection Prevention Unit (IPU) Advisory Committee

-Policy: The IPU Advisory Committee is made up of the President, Past President, and four to six Board members.
-The IPU Advisory Committee is responsible for reviewing, discussing and making decisions on IPU portfolio issues and inquiries as they arise during the year.
+Policy: The IPU Advisory Committee is made up of the President, Past President, and up to two (2) additional Board members.
+The IPU Advisory Committee is responsible for reviewing, discussing and making decisions on IPU portfolio issues, inquiries, and appeals as they arise during the year.

-- 1. IPU portfolio issues are sent to the IPU Committee via email by the CBIC staff.
+- 1. IPU portfolio issues are sent to the IPU Committee via email by CBIC staff.
 Issues to be reviewed include inquiries on accepted IPU activities, accreditation, verification documentation issues, appeals on portfolios that have not been accepted, and other issues as they arise. - 2.
-IPU Advisory Committee reviews submitted documentation, discusses and compares it to existing CBIC policies, and comes to a collective decision regarding each portfolio issue within seven business days of receipt. - 3.
+IPU Advisory Committee reviews submitted documentation, discusses and compares it to existing CBIC policies, and comes to a collective decision regarding each portfolio issue within seven (7) business days of receipt. - 3.
 CBIC staff drafts a response from the IPU Advisory Committee.
 After the official response is approved, CBIC staff sends it to the candidate who submitted the IPU issue as an email attachment.